Hurricane Harvey caused historic flooding in Houston, Texas; many people are curious about the importance of flood insurance.

 Will the National Flood Insurance Program Rates Increase?

 The National Flood Insurance Program was created in 1968.
-Currently the average price for flood insurance currently is about $660 annually.
+Currently, the average price for flood insurance is about $660 annually.
 However, the program is already 25 billion in debt and is still paying claims from Super Storm Sandy and Hurricane Katrina.

 The National Flood program only has 6 billion dollars in claims they can cover before they max out.
 Congress has until September 30th to renew the program.

 There’s no doubt the Hurricane Harvey will change views about the flood program.
-However, in order for the program to continue running an increase in premiums may be unavoidable.
+However, for the program to continue running, an increase in premiums may be unavoidable.